-Like I mentioned, kitchen splashbacks come in a variety of materials.
+As I mentioned, kitchen splashbacks come in a variety of materials.
 Some of the most popular choices include tiles, glass, stainless steel, stone and pressed metal.

 Tiles are the safest bet when it comes to kitchen splashbacks.
-They are the traditional choice, budget friendly and offer great design scope.
+They are the traditional choice, budget-friendly and offer great design scope.
 That being said, they do require some maintenance.

 Pressed metal is an alternative to tiles, but is much more expensive.
 Another popular consideration is glass.
 It is functional, easy to clean and can be custom designed.
 However, it is also an expensive option.

-Stainless steel is also popular choice because it is hardwearing, attractive and easy to clean.
+Stainless steel is also a popular choice because it is hardwearing, attractive and easy to clean.
 However, it is prone to scratching and this cannot be avoided.

 This leaves you with stone.
-Stone such as granite or marble can be used to create a sophisticated kitchen splashback however, it requires periodic maintenance.
+Stone, such as granite or marble, can be used to create a sophisticated kitchen splashback however, it requires periodic maintenance.
 Moreover, stone will raise your budget to the next level.